AvolitesLtd/TitanManual/docs/about-the-consoles/t1-and-t2.md

 ## Installing the Titan software

-Install the Titan PC Suite software on your PC (see [Connecting up Titan Mobile and T1/T2](../titan-basics.md#connecting-up-titan-mobile-and-t1t2)) before you plug in the USB, to make sure the correct drivers are installed.
+Install the Titan PC Suite software on your PC (see [Connecting up T3/Titan Mobile and T1/T2](../titan-basics.md#connecting-up-t3--titan-mobile-and-t1t2)) before you plug in the USB, to make sure the correct drivers are installed.
 The link also lists some Windows settings you should check to avoid interruptions to your show.